SummerOfCode2020/week-07-classwork-price-is-right/README.md

 In the initial commit to this project, you have been provided with files that contain a JavaScript module and some associated tests.

 Your task is to implement a `calculateTotal` function which returns a new list of items using `map`.
 Each item will have a copy of the previous item's properties and will additionally have a new property named `total`.
-The value of `total` must be equal to the total price of that item.
+The value of `total` must be equal to the total price of that item given the quantity, price and discount.
 This exercise will be completed in class.